adam-steele/adam-steele/README.md

 <details>
 <summary> My Coding journey so far </summary>
 <br>
 I started my coding journey learning SQL in a role to help me build tools to make my day job easier.
 This ignited in me a love for coding as a great problem-solving tool.
 I expanded this during lockdown starting with HMTL and CSS, adding in other languages and tools over time working up to building things with the MERN stack.
-I have just completed the next step on my journey undertaking an intensive 6-month BCS accredited bootcamp at le Wagon which expanded on my existing knowledge with new technologies.
+I then completed the next step on my journey undertaking an intensive 6-month BCS accredited bootcamp at le Wagon which expanded on my existing knowledge with new technologies.
 I learned Ruby and the Rails Framework but also a lot of the other technologies and how to work together on a coding project.
-I am excited about the next stage of my journey, as I look to become a full-stack developer!
+I am excited about the next stage of my journey, as I look to become a developer!
+I am constantly learning and practicing new things, my latest project is a word game to learn more about Typescript and React <a href="https://adam-steele.github.io/scrabdle/"> Scrabdle </a>
 </details>